Have you ever heard of a classroom quiet zone? Want to learn more? Read on…

 What Are The Benefits To Having A Quiet Zone in the Classroom?

 The most obvious benefit of having a quiet zone is helping students learn to manage emotions.
 When students recognize something isn’t right, they can comfort themselves using the quiet zone.
-The quiet zone helps students control their behavior and emotions rather than acting out during class.
+Also, a quiet zone helps students control their behavior and emotions rather than acting out during class.

 Check out some of these calming, classroom quiet zones: